wkolowski/Type-Theory-Wishlist/README.md

 ## Documentation comments <a id ="doc-comments"></a> [↩](#toc)

-Our language has very powerful documentation comments, a feature borrowed from [the Union language](https://www.unisonweb.org/docs/documentation/).
+Our language has very powerful documentation comments, a feature borrowed from [the Unison language](https://www.unisonweb.org/docs/documentation/).

 Doc comments are first class, which means that there's a type `Doc` whose values are doc comments.
-This type is recursive, so we can embed docs in other docs.
+This type is recursive, so we can embed docs into other docs.
 We can also include typechecked code snippets in docs and have them evaluated inline.

 Docs comment blocks are enclosed between `{{` and `}}`.
 This syntax creates an expression of type `Doc` - remember, doc comments are first-class.
 The basic syntax of doc comments is Markdown-like.